 We work to develop skills and promote healing within institutional spaces in order to create policies that guard the emotional, intellectual, and physical development of human capital and the families being served.

-Creating authentic partnerships to promote healing-centered culturally responsive practices to create positive school climates to dismantle racial and systemic trauma, white supremacy, anti-blackness; to build a transformative education system that inspires belief in the brilliance of ALL scholars.
+Creating authentic partnerships to promote healing-centered culturally responsive practices to build a transformative education system that inspires belief in the brilliance of ALL scholars.

 The Liberated Village 5-Star Approach